I thought we were just turkey hunting.

 I tried diligently to get us on some birds that weekend, and probably took Eddie on some hikes that both of us would have been better off without.
 My sole focus was a successful turkey hunt, to show my new coastal Carolina buddy how much fun you can have chasing birds at altitude.
 Eddie though, seemed more relaxed, noticing dogwood tree species and distant mountain landmarks that I didn’t think twice about, maybe even took for granted.
 Later, I’d find out he noticed a lot more about our hunt than I ever did.

 On the last hour of our last day, in the “let’s just stop here and hit a call one more time” spot, a turkey gobbled as we got out of my truck.
-A 200-yard sneak job to close the distance, a quick setup and a few yelps yielded a mountain longbeard at our feet.
+A 200-yard sneak job to close the distance, a quick setup, and a few yelps yielded a mountain longbeard at our feet.
 I had broken the cardinal rule of letting your guest shoot first.
 But, in my defense, he came in from an angle neither of us expected and ended up in my lap.
-The second cardinal rule of turkey hunting is never let a bird get away, even if that means breaking the first rule.
+The second cardinal rule of turkey hunting is never to let a bird getaway, even if that means breaking the first rule.

 After pulling the trigger, I felt our story was complete.
 After all, nearly every story I’ve ever read that involved hunting ended with a successful shot, followed by a “grip and grin” photo to close out the feature.
 To me, this turkey was the period, if not the exclamation point, that neatly wrapped our story.

 It wasn’t until I sat down a year and a half after our hunt, issue in hand, and read the feature that I realized that wasn't the case.
 Eddie barely mentioned a flopping turkey and the high-fives and adrenaline (and maybe even a selfie) that I felt were the focal point of our time together.
-Instead, I read a story that only a man with more insight and perspective than myself could see.
-It was a story about myself as an artist, husband, father and outdoorsman that I couldn’t see as I walked in those shoes each and every day.
+Instead, I read a story that only a man with more insight and perspective than I could see.
+It was a story about myself as an artist, husband, father, and outdoorsman that I couldn’t see as I walked in those shoes each and every day.
 He saw it though.

-The story ends with: “I see Kirby’s finger creeping toward the shotgun safety, and then curling around the trigger, and in the next moment it’s over.
+The story ends with: “I see Kirby’s finger creeping toward the shotgun safety and then curling around the trigger, and in the next moment it’s over.
 All but the part where the artist makes it live forever.”

 That may be an ending to a 4-page feature story, but it’s just the beginning of a much larger one.
 In a way, those two sentences summarize my life and career: a life lived for the outdoors, a small part of which is the ending of an animal’s life, but an entire career spent bringing an animal to life on canvas where it can live forever.